 In England and Wales it is illegal for retailers to sell tobacco to anyone under the age of 18.
 Although there is no minimum age for consumption in public and private, authorities may confiscate tobacco from anybody under the age of 16.
 The Government has announced plans to make it illegal for adults to buy traditional cigarettes for anyone under 18.

-Smoking is not allowed in any enclosed workplace, public building or on public transport in the UK.
-Workers can be fined up to £200 if they smoke at work and employers can be fined if they don’t stop people smoking in the workplace or if they don’t display mandatory 'no smoking' signs.
+Smoking is not allowed in any enclosed workplace, any work vehicle used by more than one person, any public building or on public transport in the UK.
+Workers can be fined up to £200 if they smoke at work.
+Businesses can be fined up to £2,500 if they don’t stop people smoking in the workplace - or up to £1,000 if they don’t display 'no smoking' signs.

 Electronic cigarettes (E-cigs, Vapers or Vapesticks)